 But a lot of modern thinking about cognition points to something messier and more human.
 Cognition is shaped by context, and context is not just information.
 It’s environment, relationships, language, culture, tools, and physical constraints, all the stuff we’re embedded in.

 Andrew Hinton’s work is useful here because he treats context as a structure; layers of constraints and cues that shape what things mean, what actions are possible, and what choices feel “obvious.”
 In Understanding Context: Environment, Language, and Information Architecture, he argues that design doesn’t merely respond to context, it participates in creating it.
-(I’m only 1/3 through this book right now, but can already recommend it!)
+(As I write this, I’m only 1/3 through this book right now, but can already recommend it!)

 Now bring that into the AI era.
 If you work primarily through a chatbot, the chatbot becomes part of your cognitive environment.
 If your kid learns primarily through an assistant, that assistant becomes part of their learning context.
 If your team “thinks” through a tool, the tool shapes the norms of reasoning; what gets questioned, what gets verified, and what gets skipped.